Federal Direct Stafford Loans

 Aggregate Loan Limits:

 If you are interested in Federal Direct Stafford Loans, you must have a valid Master Promissory Note (MPN) on file.
 Promissory notes completed after July 1, 2010 are valid for 10 years.
-To complete a Master Promissory Note (MPN) or check the status of an existing note, go to www.studentloans.gov.
-You will need your federal PIN number to electronically sign the MPN.
+You will need your FSA ID to electronically sign the MPN.

 You must also submit a Loan Request Form to the Financial Aid Office.
 Loan request forms are available on King’s College web site at Financial aid forms.
 Completed loan requests areto be submitted to the Financial Aid Office indicating the loan terms and loan amount you want to borrow.
 You will be notified by mail when the college has certified your loan.
 Student loan money can be used to cover tuition, fees, housing costs, books and supplies, in general any legitimate educational expense.
 If the amount of loan money received by the college is more than your tuition and fees the credit balance will be refunded to you.
 You may use student loan money to purchase a computer.
 However, Federal Regulations prohibit the use of student loan money to purchase a car or luxury items.